Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 “HITECH Act” means the Health Information Technology for Economic and Clinical Health Act contained in Public Law 111-5, as amended.

-“Processing” means any operation or set of operations which is performed upon personal information, whether or not by automatic means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+“Processing” means any operation or set of operations which is performed upon Personal Information, whether or not by automatic means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction and "processed", "processing" and similar terms shall be interpreted accordingly.

 “Protected Health Information” has the meaning under HIPAA.

-Locke Lord is responsible for its processing of your personal information under this Global Privacy Policy and is the data controller under GDPR.
+Locke Lord is responsible for its Processing of your Personal Information under this Global Privacy Policy and is considered the "data controller" under the GDPR (as defined therein).
 Locke Lord consists of the following two legal entities:

-Locke Lord LLP and Locke Lord (UK) LLP are joint data controllers.
+Unless stated otherwise, and generally speaking, Locke Lord LLP and Locke Lord (UK) LLP are to be considered joint data controllers (also as defined under the GDPR).

 You may contact the Firm regarding any questions or complaints as specified in the “How to Contact Us” section below.

-We may collect and store various types of personal information about you, depending on the category in which you fall and the reason for which the personal information is processed.
-The following is a general summary of the personal information about you that we may process in each category, the sources of such personal information, and the purposes of processing:
+We may collect and store various types of Personal Information about you, depending on the category in which you fall and the reason for which the Personal Information is processed.
+The following is a general summary of the Personal Information about you that we may process in each category, the sources of such Personal Information, and the purposes of Processing.
+If you are resident in the UK or EU please also refer to Appendix 1.

 4.1 HR Data

-Categories of HR Data: The HR Data we collect and process varies by the roles and responsibilities that you undertake with the Firm, and our needs.
+Categories of HR Data: The HR Data we collect and process varies by the roles and responsibilities that you undertake with the Firm, the location where you work, and our needs.
 Such personal information may include:

-Sources of HR Data: We obtain HR Data about you (i) directly from you, (ii) from our partners and employees at the Firm (e.g., performance reviews), and (iii) from third parties, such as government agencies, recruiters, employment agencies, screening companies, and references that you provide to us, as well as from publicly available sources, such as websites.
+Sources of HR Data: We obtain HR Data about you (i) directly from you or from inbound emails you receive, (ii) from our partners and employees at the Firm (e.g., performance reviews), and (iii) from third parties, such as government agencies, recruiters, educational establishments, employment agencies, screening companies, references that you provide to us, and may as well be obtained or provided from publicly available sources, such as publicly accessible websites, including social media, containing content you directly or indirectly control.

 Additional Protection for Certain Special Categories of Personal Information: Where we process your biometric or non-HIPAA health data only the following persons will have access such information: members of our HR team, office managers, personnel whose role includes disability discrimination, and personnel with responsibility for the health and safety of staff.
 For health data that is Benefit Plan Data, the Firm’s HIPAA policies will apply and only members of the Firm’s HIPAA workforce are permitted to have access to such Protected Health Information, as discussed in Section 4.2 below.